geeekyvishal/EventSuraksha/README.md

 - **Transparency**: Ensures transparent ticket sales, pricing, and distribution in line with consumer protection laws.
 - **Security Standards**: Follows industry standards for data security and blockchain implementation.

-## Support
-For any issues or questions, please contact our support team:
-- Email: support@eventsuraksha.com
-- Phone: +1-800-123-4567

 ## Contributing
 We welcome contributions from the community.
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.